 The government believes that fixing recoverable costs may reduce the financial impact on the NHS.

 It also plans to make the claims process quicker and reduce conflict.

-The government is holding a consultation on its plans.
+In 2022, the government held a consultation on its plans.

-Following recommendations from a Civil Justice Council working group, the government is reviewing a new process to apply fixed recoverable costs to claims:
+Following recommendations from a Civil Justice Council working group, the government plans to apply fixed recoverable costs to claims: